-The expected above-normal rainfall may improve dam levels and benefit other water reservoirs in the north-east of the country.
-On the other hand, water reservoirs are likely to be significantly impacted in the south-west of the country due to the expected below-normal rainfall conditions coupled with above-normal minimum and maximum temperatures.
-Although minimum and maximum temperatures are expected to be mostly above-normal countrywide for the forecast period, demand for space heating will likely increase during late autumn and winter periods.
+The expected above-normal rainfall for the southern coastal areas across the seasons provide a good opportunity for improvement of dam levels and other water reservoirs.
+This also pose risk of flash flood in flood-prone areas.
+Furthermore, the expected below-normal rainfall conditions coupled with above-normal minimum and maximum temperatures may lead to water scarcity due to exacerbated evapotranspiration and on-going drought, among other factors, in the south-west parts of the country.
+Minimum and maximum temperatures are expected to be mostly above-normal countrywide for the forecast period and demand for space heating will likely increase during the forecast period.
 Relevant decision-makers are encouraged to take note of these possible outcomes and communicate to affected businesses and communities.